RHEcosystemAppEng/amq-cob/automation/readme-aws.md

 * `community.general` is needed for subscription

 ### Checkout Setup config
-Clone this repo to setup brokers/routers in IBM Cloud:
+Clone this repo to setup brokers/routers in AWS:
 * `git clone https://github.com/RHEcosystemAppEng/amq-cob.git`
 * Open up a terminal and run following commands
   ```shell